Too Legit to Quit

-Too Legit to Quit has been certified silver in the UK by the British Phonographic Industry, and triple platinum in the US by the Recording Industry Association of America.
-The album sold more than 5 million copies.
+Too Legit to Quit received moderate success compared to his previous album.
+It peaked at number two at US Billboard at was certified three-time platinum by the RIAA, while the first two singles of the album ("2 Legit 2 Quit" and "Addams Groove") reached the top 10 at the Billboard Hot 100 and other territories.
+Also, it has been certified silver in the UK by the British Phonographic Industry, and triple platinum in the US by the Recording Industry Association of America.
+The album sold more than 5 million copies worldwide.